blendbyte/CoyoteCert/README.md

     ->issue();
 ```

-`Pebble` and `CustomProvider` (without explicit `caaIdentifiers`) skip the check automatically, since their CAA identifiers are unknown.
+`Pebble` and `CustomProvider` (without explicit `caaIdentifiers`) skip the check automatically.

 ---

 ## Error handling

 All exceptions extend `AcmeException`, so a single `catch (AcmeException $e)` covers everything.
-Catch the narrower types when you need to react differently to specific failure modes.
+Catch the narrower types when you need to respond differently to specific failure modes.

-### Rate limits: Retry-After included
+### Rate limits, Retry-After included

 ```php
 use CoyoteCert\Exceptions\RateLimitException;